jtjee/banerjee-data-parser/README.md

     '''
 Make sure that you put the path in quotations or you will get an error.
 If you have issue, try to figure them out I guess. idk.

-# CONTRIBUTING
-Feel free to edit this if you need to.
-I don't care.

 # CONTRIBUTORS
 Justin Jee